Weather Radio Listeners Newsletter Issue 33 for February 1st 2020

 The official Weather Radio Listeners Newsletter Twitter Account

 There are many reliable manufacturers and retailers of Weather Radios sold in Canada and the USA.
-Below is a list of the recommended models currently for sale.
+Below is an admitedly incomplete list of Weather Radio manufacturers.
 Note: This list of suggested weather radios is strictly for informational purposes, and not as an endorsement of any specific model or manufacturer.

 Reecom Electronics Inc